AutomationSolutionz/automationsolutionz.github.io/docs/custom-driver.md

 ![](/img/custom-driver/4.jpeg)

 A new window will be created.
-From that window you can see the default driver is our Buil_In_Driver.
+From that window you can see the default driver is our Built_In_Driver.
 Now we will create our own driver by clicking the “CREATE DRIVER” button.

 ![](/img/custom-driver/5.jpeg)